pebble-tree/node-foundationdb/README.md

 await db.set(mykey, value)
 ```

-The transaction version is synchronous.
+Note that `tn.set` is synchronous.
 All set operations are immediately visible to subsequent get operations inside the transaction, and visible to external users only after the transaction has been committed.

-By default the key and value must be either node Buffer objects or strings.
-You can use [key and value transformers](#key-and-value-transformation) to make these functions accept and return whatever you want.
-If you want to embed numbers, UUIDs, or multiple fields in your keys we strongly recommend using the [tuple layer for encoding keys](https://apple.github.io/foundationdb/data-modeling.html#tuples):
+By default the key and value arguments must be either node Buffer objects or strings.
+You can use [key and value transformers](#key-and-value-transformation) for automatic argument encoding.
+If you want to embed numbers, UUIDs, or multiple fields in your keys we strongly recommend using [fdb tuple encoding](https://apple.github.io/foundationdb/data-modeling.html#tuples) for your keys:

 ```javascript
 const fdb = require('fdb')